imdrasil/pager/README.md

 2. Run `shards install`

+Also if you use default bootstrap presenter ensure that you've added appropriate css to your project from the CDN or directly in the code.

 ## Usage

 Pager provides two basic container: for `Array` and `Jennifer::QueryBuilder::ModelQuery`.
 Also it includes basic bootstrap presenter, which is the default presenter.